-A well-managed supply chain involves the effective use of technology which is imperative for real-time visibility and intelligent data.
+A well-managed supply chain involves the effective use of technology which has proven itself imperative for real-time visibility and intelligent data.

-For today’s supply chain executive, real-time visibility and intelligent data management are a must, for decision making, measuring OTIF performance, achieving effective inventory management, avoiding high logistics costs, understanding the environmental impact, and analysing the speed of the product to market.
+For today’s supply chain executive, real-time visibility and intelligent data management are a must for decision making, measuring OTIF performance, achieving effective inventory management, avoiding high logistics costs, understanding the environmental impact, and analyzing the speed of the product to market.

-While navigating supply chain disruptions remains an ongoing challenge for all organisations, supply chain executives who use adaptable technology and techniques can control and manage the operations of the supply chain in the most efficient and effective manner.
+While navigating supply chain disruptions remains an ongoing challenge for all, supply chain executives who use adaptable technology and techniques can control and manage the operations of the supply chain in the most efficient and effective manner.

 The solution for all the mentioned challenges revolves around data assisted by a comprehensive, intelligent, and sustainable digital platform that can make sense of the data and provide reports for further action and immediate decision-making.